liyxbaby/genetics-ml-evolutive/README.md

 - **Specimen** Represents a distinct Specimen carrying specific Dna.
 - **Dna** Holds all the differential traits of the Specimen it is a part of.
 It contains Genes.
 - **Gene** Represents a characteristic of a Specimen.
 It contains a Mutagen.
 - **Mutagen** Represents external influences causing Specimens' differences by mutating a gene.
-Mutagens alter Genes in a unique way (an offset) when a Gene is mutated (mutation t
+Mutagens alter Genes in a unique way (an offset) when a Gene is mutated (mutation takes place when a Specimen is bred).
+The simulated evolutive procedure tries